umbraco/UmbracoDocs/Reference/Templating/Masterpages/index.md

 ## [umbraco:macro](umbracomacro.md)

 The umbraco:macro element renders the out of a macro with a given alias.
-Attributes on the element is passed to the macro as parameters for the rendering.
+Attributes on the element are passed to the macro as parameters for the rendering.
 In the sample below, the macro with the alias "topnavigation" is rendered, and the parameter "className" is set to "greenList" which is passed on to the script associated with the macro.

 	<umbraco:macro alias="topnavigation" className="greenList" runat="server" />

 [See the full umbraco:macro reference](umbracomacro.md)

 ## Template inheritance
-Templates can inherit other templates and uses 2 elements to merge them. `<asp:contentplaceholder>` and `<asp:content>` To connect one template with another, use the dropdownlist in Umbraco to specify the master template, this will change the template declaration and make a database change.
+Templates can inherit other templates and uses 2 elements to merge them. `<asp:contentplaceholder>` and `<asp:content>` To connect one template with another, use the dropdownlist in Umbraco to specify the master template.
+This will change the template declaration and make a database change.

-Lets imagine we have define the below template structure.
+Let's imagine we have defined the below template structure.

 - Master.master
 	- Homepage.master
 	- Textpage.master

-For inheritance to work, the parent template (master.master) needs to have a placeholder, and the child-templates needs to have a content area which matches the placeholder alias.
+For inheritance to work, the parent template (master.master) needs to have a placeholder and the child-templates needs to have a content area which matches the placeholder alias.

 So in master.master we have the default asp:content element, and inside of that, we have a placeholder with id "myarea"